SungJaeShin/Pose_Movement/README.md

 ---
 ### Build and Run
 Clone the repository and build and run simultaneously:
+In `start.sh`, you must put an absolute path of GT files !
 ```
    $ cd catkin_ws/src
    $ git clone https://github.com/SungJaeShin/pose_movement.git